View Document

 (109) A course code must be unique to one course offering at all times.
 It may never be repeated as another offering within the same course, or within any other course, regardless of the effective date.

-(110) Course and Program Administration chooses the subject code for a new course offering, taking into consideration the ASCED code for the course offering.
+(110) Academic Governance chooses the subject code for a new course offering, taking into consideration the ASCED code for the course offering.

 (111) The catalogue number of a new course offering is assigned with the next number available for the same subject code.
 Numbering starts at 1000 for each subject code and may have up to five digits.
 A vocational education and training course can have an alpha character after the digits.